Listen Live to Mustang 107.1

 Share on Facebook Share on Twitter

 In the early 1960s, Vern Gosdin moved to California to work as a welder.
 He became part of the West Coast Country Movement and played with several different bands.
-He managed to score a few minor hits such as “Hangin’ On” and “Til The End.”
+He scored a few minor hits such as “Hangin’ On” and “Til The End.”
 Vern Gosdin took a break from the music industry and temporarily retired.
 Gosdin moved back to the deep south and started operating a glass company in Georgia.
-In 1976 he came out of retirement and collaborated with artist Emmylou Harris to re-release his early hit,”Hangin On.”
-Gosdin career took off from this point with a string of hit songs.
+In 1976 he came out of retirement and collaborated with artist Emmylou Harris to re-release his early hit, “Hangin On.”
+Gosdin’s career took off with a string of hit songs.

 Vern Gosdin passed away in Nashville, Tennessee on April 28, 2009.
 He had suffered a stroke weeks prior to his death.

 This weekend, Mustang is shining the spotlight on Vern Gosdin’s music.
-We are playing a doubleshot every hour.
+We are playing a double shot every hour.
 Download the free Mustang app!
 Listen at home.
-Tell Alexa or Google to play Mustang 107.1
+Tell Alexa or Google Home to play Mustang 107.1

 Source: Vern Gosdin – Wiki